mscroggs/fenics2021/pages/index.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the [conference organisers](/team.md) or the [FEniCS Steering Council](https://bitbucket.org/fenics-project/governance/src/master/people.md).

 ## Talks
-Over the 5 days of FEniCS 2021, there will be [72 10-minute talks](/talks/list.html) given by presenters from institutions in over 10 countries.
+Over the 5 days of FEniCS 2021, there will be [over 70 10-minute talks](/talks/list.html) given by presenters from institutions in over 10 countries.

 <center><img src='/img/map.png' style='max-width:80%'></center>